FREQUENTLY ASKED QUESTIONS

 DO YOU REALLY MAKE ALL YOUR SPOONS BY HAND?

 Yes, I make all of my spoons by hand.
 Sometimes, I use traditional gouge techniques in carving and handheld tools.
 Because I produce lots of utensils per year, I also use electrical drills, grinders, belt sanders, and handheld sanders.
 I have a unique technique that works for me.
 I use a bandsaw to re-saw timber and a table saw.
 My work is always evolving to accommodate to high quantity orders and fulfill wholesale orders.
 I believe that one shouldn't be limited by their tools.
 I'm not a primitivist but a practical pragmatic woodworker.
 Why limit creativity?
-If you ever walk in my studio your first impression will be…"this guy is a woodworker"
+If you ever walk in my studio your first impression will be…"this guy is a professional woodworker"

 DO YOU GIVE TOURS OF YOUR SHOP?